brianspiering/quotes_from_others/README.md

 "The future is already here—it’s just not evenly distributed."
 — William Gibson

-"Repetition is the mother of implementation."
-— Dan John

 "What we have before us are some breathtaking opportunities disguised as insoluble problems."
 — John Gardner